trixi-framework/TrixiShallowWater.jl/README.md

 (VR, Swedish Research Council), Sweden through the VR Starting Grant "Shallow water flows including sediment transport and morphodynamics", VR grant agreement 2020-03642 VR.

-**Note: This repository is still in its alpha stage and anything might change at any time and without warning, including the deletion of this repository itself.**